Close Menu

 WE HELP WIN YOUR OSTEOARTHRITIS BENEFITS

 Likewise, we file appeals in Federal Court.
 Also, we can represent you no matter where where you live.
-For example, we can represent you if need an SSA attorney in Utah or Nevada.
-Additionally, we can help you if you live in Idaho, Colorado, or California.
+For example, we can represent you if need an SSA attorney in Utah, Nevada or Idaho.
+Additionally, we can help you if you live in Colorado or California.

 In order to fight the SSA’s denials, you need a lawyer with experience.
 Hire us.
 Dianna Cannon has been helping her clients win benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience winning SSD payments.
-Together, we have won over 20,000 SSD and SSI hearings.
+Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
-We will do everything we can to help you win your SSD and SSI benefits.
+We will do everything we can to help you win your SSD benefits.

 WHAT WE DO TO HELP YOU WIN SSD & SSI BENEFITS

 In order for your application to be complete, you must sign the summary and mail it back to them.
 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal of SSA’s decision.
 You must not fail to meet the time limit set by the SSA.
-If you miss it, you may not be able to start over.
+If you miss it, then you may not be able to start over.

 HOW WILL YOU PAY THE ATTORNEY FEE?